Missed Obligations Can Cost Energy and Utilities 5% of Revenue. Contract Intelligence Can Help.

 From a revenue protection lens, here are five uses cases for contract intelligence in the energy and utilities industry:

-1. Track contractual agreements against actuals: One of the most powerful use cases for contract intelligence is tracking payments coming into the business via ERP or other finance systems against what was agreed to in the contract.
-This can include billings rates, payment terms, and other financial agreements.
+One of the most powerful use cases for contract intelligence is linking every payment transaction coming into the business via ERP or other finance systems against what was agreed to in the contract.
+This can include billings rates, payment terms, renewable energy credits, and other financial agreements.
 Anomalies can be automatically flagged for follow-up, ensuring the intent of the contract is realized.

-4. Avoid costly regulatory mistakes: Energy and utility organizations cannot lose margin due to fines associated with environmental or consumer protection regulations.
+Energy and utility organizations cannot afford to lose margin due to fines associated with environmental or consumer protection regulations.
 With the right control and visibility, contracts can provide ample protection against compliance issues arising from both direct transactions and subcontractor work.

-5. Get the best deal: Contract intelligence gives contract negotiators data from within the company and without to totally understand the dynamics in any negotiation room, arming them with data to ensure they get the best deal no matter what side of the table they’re sitting on.
+Contract intelligence provides contract negotiators the analysis and insights they need to totally understand the dynamics in any negotiation room, arming them with data to ensure they get the best deal no matter what side of the table they’re sitting on.

 Contract compliance challenges have long plagued the energy and utilities industry, resulting in revenue leakage and operational inefficiencies.
 However, the advent of modern contract technology, fueled by AI and contract intelligence, presents a transformative solution to these challenges.
 By leveraging contract intelligence, energy and utility companies can track contractual agreements, measure contract effectiveness, flag missed obligations, avoid costly regulatory mistakes, and secure the best deals.
 This groundbreaking technology enables organizations to optimize operations, protect revenue, and navigate complex contractual landscapes with unprecedented visibility and control.
 With contract intelligence as a foundation, the energy and utilities industry can embrace innovation and drive progress in a rapidly evolving world.